9 Pro Tips to Help You Find Affordable Healthy Pet Food

 Combine these with other good quality muscle meat, potatoes and vegetables to create a well-balanced and tasty meal for your dog.
 Turmeric and ginger, which are anti-inflammatories that can improve gut health, can be added during the prep process, Bowdrey says.

-Raw bones are also a great addition to keep teeth clean and remove tartar, but avoid cooked bone, as these are prone to splintering.
+Raw bones are also a great addition to keep teeth clean and remove tartar, but avoid cooked bones, as these are prone to splintering.
 For extra variety, foods such as apples, sardines and strawberries make a great snack.